lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 ```bash
 #SBATCH --mem-per-cpu=10600
 ```
 to use all allowable memory.
-These nodes in the gpua100 partition must not be used for CPU only applications, which are not utilising the GPUs.
+The nodes in the gpua100 partition must not be used for CPU only applications, which are not utilising the GPUs.

 ### NVIDIA A40 GPUs with AMD processors